-Prudential's digital health application, Pulse, is subject to a number of the risks discussed within this 'Risk Factors' section.
-In particular, these include risks related to legal and regulatory compliance and the conduct of business; the execution of complex change initiatives; information security, cyber and data privacy; the use of models (including those using artificial intelligence) and personal data; the resilience and integrity of IT infrastructure and operations; and those relating to the management of third parties.
+Prudential's digital platform, Pulse, is subject to a number of the risks discussed within this 'Risk Factors' section.
+In particular, these include risks related to legal and regulatory compliance and the conduct of business; the execution of complex change initiatives; information security and data privacy; the use of models (including those using artificial intelligence) and the handling of personal data; the resilience and integrity of IT infrastructure and operations; and those relating to the management of third parties.
 These existing risks for the Group may be increased due to a number of factors:

-- The number of current and planned markets in which the application operates, each with their own laws and regulations, regulatory and supervisory authorities, the scope of application of which may be uncertain or change at pace, may increase regulatory compliance risks. - The implementation of planned application features and offerings may require the delivery of complex, interconnected change initiatives across current and planned markets.
-This may give rise to design and execution risks, which could be amplified where these change initiatives are delivered concurrently. - The increased volume, breadth and sensitivity of data on which the business model of the application is dependent and to which the Group has access, holds, analyses and processes through its models, which increases data security, privacy and usage risks.
-The use of complex models, including where they use artificial intelligence for critical decision-making, in the application's features and offerings may give rise to operational, conduct, litigation and reputational risks where they do not function as intended. - The application and its services rely on a number of third party partners and providers, which may vary according to market.
-This may increase operational disruption risks to the uninterrupted provision of services to customers, regulatory compliance and conduct risks, and the potential for reputational risks.
+- The number of current and planned markets in which Pulse operates, each with their own laws and regulations, regulatory and supervisory authorities, the scope of application of which may be uncertain or change at pace, may increase regulatory compliance risks; - The implementation of planned platform features and offerings may require the delivery of complex, inter-connected change initiatives across current and planned markets.
+This may give rise to design and execution risks, which could be amplified where these change initiatives are delivered concurrently; - The platform includes functionality relating to user generated content, which may expose Prudential to legal liability or reputational risk in the hosting of that content; - The increased volume, breadth and sensitivity of data on which the business model of Pulse is dependent and to which the Group has access, holds, analyses and processes through its models, which increases data security, privacy and usage risks.
+The use of complex models, including where they use artificial intelligence for critical decision-making, in the application's features and offerings may give rise to operational, conduct, litigation and reputational risks where they do not function as intended: - The platform and its services rely on a number of third party partners and providers, which may vary according to the market.
+This may increase operational disruption risks to the uninterrupted provision of services to customers, regulatory compliance and conduct risks, and the potential for reputational risks; and - Support for, and development of, the platform may be provided outside of the individual markets in which the platform operates, which may increase the complexity of local legal and regulatory compliance.